hackforla/internship/.github/ISSUE_TEMPLATE/all--update-content-for-readme-file.md

 ---
-name: Update Content for ReadMe file
+name: 'All: Update Content for ReadMe file'
 about: Instructions for revising the README.md file inside this repository
 title: ''
 labels: documentation, good first issue, help wanted, question